-Understand the HTTP 499 Client Closed Request error: What are the causes and how to fix it.
+Understand the 499 status code Client Closed Request error: What are the causes and how to fix it.

 Table of Contents

 - What is the 499 Client Closed Request error?